 The Company may be a party from time to time in litigation incidental to its business.
-Presently, except for the Filshie clip lawsuits by a single U.S. law firm, there is no litigation or threatened litigation.
-The Company does not expect the outcome of the Filshie clip litigation will be material to consolidated financial results.
+Presently, except for Filshie clip lawsuits, there is no litigation or threatened litigation where UTMD is a defendant.
+The Company expects that the outcome of the Filshie clip litigation will not be material to overall consolidated financial results.